-When a Wedding Planner Weds: How we developed our theme, on budget.
+When a Wedding Planner Weds: How we developed our theme

 The other day I was sitting around thinking about what I could share on my blog that would be helpful and interesting to my readers.
 It’s been a while since I’ve blogged last, which is mainly because it was high peak wedding season and as a wedding planner and florist, I really just didn’t have the time to create great content, but also because I don’t want to rewrite posts I’ve essentially already written or write something non-useful and boring just for the sake of creating content.
 As I was brainstorming, I thought about writing a series not just through the eyes of a wedding planner, but also myself as to-be bride.
 With that being said, I’m going to openly share our (myself & Jordan’s) journey of planning our own wedding.

 It makes sense to start from the beginning with how we decided on our overall theme, what we’ve been doing to develop it and how we’ve managed to stay on budget.